-- 1) The Claimant, a Saskatchewan resident, submitted an application for compensation as a Family Member under the 1986-1990 Hepatitis C Settlement Agreement (the "Settlement Agreement") Transfused HCV Plan (the "Plan").
+- 1) The Claimant, an Ontario resident, submitted an application for compensation as a Family Member under the 1986-1990 Hepatitis C Settlement Agreement (the "Settlement Agreement") Transfused HCV Plan (the "Plan").
 A.F. was the primarily infected person who passed away on December 20, 2017.
 A.F. was the Claimant's paternal aunt.
 She was also affectionally known by the Claimant as T.M. which is an endearing Croatian term for aunt.
 I will refer to her as T.M. throughout this decision. - 2) On December 16, 2024, the Settlement Administrator denied the claim for compensation on the basis that the Claimant did not qualify as a Child of the primarily infected person pursuant to the definition contained in the Plan. - 3) The Claimant subsequently filed an appeal of the Administrator's decision.
-The Claimant submits that pursuant to section 1.01 of the Plan, the definition of "Child" includes a child to whom a person has demonstrated a settled intention to treat as a child of his or her family. - 4) The Claimant submits that he ought to fall within the definition of "child" under the Plan, due to the close relationship that he and his two sisters had with T.M.
-He states that T.M. had a settled intention to treat the Claimant as her own child.
+The Claimant submits that pursuant to section 1.01 of the Plan, the definition of "Child" includes a child to whom a person has demonstrated a settled intention to treat as a child of his or her family. - 4) The Claimant submits that she ought to fall within the definition of "child" under the Plan, due to the close relationship that she and her two siblings had with T.M.
+She states that T.M. had a settled intention to treat the Claimant as her own child.

 - 5) Fund Counsel submits that the Claimant does not qualify for compensation on the basis that the evidence does not support a finding that T.M. had a settled intention to treat the Claimant as one of her own. - 6) The Claimant requested that a Referee review the Administrator's decision.
 On September 25, 2025, a hearing was completed using the Zoom media platform.
 The Claimant called witnesses who testified about the close nature of the Claimant's relationship with T.M.
 In addition, the Claimant also testified and was subjected to cross-examination.
-The Claimant was self-represented during the process. - 7) The Claimant's two sisters also filed appeals as all three claims were denied on December 16, 2024.
-Because the issues are common to all three siblings' cases, the Claimant and his sister opted to proceed jointly and to have each witness called once.
-The Claimant's other sister wanted to have her matter proceed separately and a decision has previously been finalized for her appeal.
+The Claimant was self-represented during the process. - 7) The Claimant's two siblings also filed appeals as all their claims were denied on December 16, 2024.
+The Claimant's sister's appeal has been finalized, and a decision has been rendered in that case.
+Because the issues are the common to all three siblings' cases, the Claimant and her brother opted to proceed jointly and to have each witness called once.
+The Claimant's sister wanted to have her matter proceed separately.